 Who’s up for another sewing project on Craft Passion?!
-This cuteness overloaded Fox Pattern is ready to make its way quietly into your home.
-Before that, take a little time to read up this little playful introduction it has requested me to provide to you.
+This cuteness-overloaded Fox Pattern is ready to make its way quietly into your home.
+Before that, take a little time to read up on this little playful introduction it has requested me to provide to you.

 So here goes:

 “I have triangular ears, a pointy snout, and a long bushy tail.
 I can be mistaken as a dog from a distance, but I have far more beautiful furs, eyes, nose, tail, and snout, as compared to dogs.
 Okay, not too much right?
 I am basically perfect.”

 “Some may describe me as a sly, cheeky, annoying animal, but I am also extremely cute, charming, and clever.
 I absolutely looove to socialize!
 You have no idea how much I enjoy being with friends, and especially my family.
 We usually move around in a ‘pack’ too as we do not enjoy being alone.
 Aren’t I a little bit of everything?
 I am sure you will learn to love me too!”

 Phew, what a narcissistic self-introduction, don’t you think?